btgraham/SparseConvNet-archived/README.md

 ## A Spatially-sparse convolutional network
 ### Benjamin Graham, University of Warwick, 2013-2015, GPLv3

-SparseConvNet is a convolutional neural network for processing of sparse data on a variety of lattices dimensional data, i.e.
+SparseConvNet is a convolutional neural network for processing sparse data on a variety of lattices, i.e.
 (i) the square lattice,
 (ii) the triagular lattice,
 (iii) the cubic lattice,
-(iv) the tetrahedral lattice,
+(iv) the tetrahedral lattice
-and of course the hyper-cubic and hyper-tetrahedral 4D lattices as well.
+(and of course the hyper-cubic and hyper-tetrahedral 4D lattices as well).
 ![lattice](/figures/lattices.png)

 Data is sparse if most sites take the value zero.
-For example, if a piece of string has a knot in it, you can trace the shape of a knot in a lattice, but most sites will not form part of the knot.
+For example, if a loop of string has a knot in it, and you trace the shape of the string in a 3D lattice, most sites will not form part of the knot.
 Applying convolution, sparsity will also hold in the large initial layers:
 ![lattice](/figures/trefoil.png)

 This can be used to analyse 3D models, or space-time paths.